Study in the UK, for the experience of a lifetime

 The student is responsible for applying for the visa – however, Malaysian students do not need a visa to study in Wales.

-What type of IELTS test do you need to sit?
+What type of IELTS test do you need to take?

 The type of IELTS you have to take is ACADEMIC IELTS.
-You may contact Ms Asha for the registration on 012-5422339.
+For information on IELTS, contact Ms Tayany A/P Kalianan: [email protected]

 When do I need to submit the documents to apply for the mobility programme?